gitlabhq/gitlabhq/PROCESS.md

 ### How to manage a regression

-Regressions are very important, and they should be considered high priority issues that should be solved as soon as possible, expecially if they affect users.
+Regressions are very important, and they should be considered high priority issues that should be solved as soon as possible, especially if they affect users.
 Anyway, ~regression label itself is not a [priority label].

 When a regression is found: